 The trails on the mountain wind around the two mountain peaks that make up what we call Wintergreen – Devils Knob and Blackrock.
 The perimeter trails circumnavigate the resort with access trails that break off for shorter hikes.

+Visit The Nature Foundation at Wintergreen for more details.
 Hiking Guides are available for $3 at the Front Desk or at the Nature Center.
 This guide gives detailed descriptions of each trail, with distance, difficulty and key features to note while hiking.
-For a flyer with the top three hikes at Wintergreen, click here.

 Winter hiking can be an exhilarating experience.
 With clear skies and open canopy, views which cannot be seen during warmer months are found.
 While enjoying winter hiking, it is important to note a few aspects;